 Welcome to the third article of the crowdfunding campaign promotion sequence.
-If you missed out our previous articles, we shared some really actionable tips and hacks for crowdfunding research and how you can start your campaign on Kickstarter and Indiegogo.
-Now is the time to understand our campaign page and get a more indepth understanding of our Kickstarter and Indiegogo campaign template.
+If you missed out on our previous articles, we shared some actionable tips and hacks for crowdfunding research and how you can start your campaign on Kickstarter and Indiegogo.
+Now is the time to understand our campaign page and get a more in-depth understanding of our Kickstarter and Indiegogo campaign templates.

 The crowdfunding campaign page is your product’s official visit card.
-The more organized, informative, and creative it is the higher are the chances for your campaign to get more conversions.
+The more organized, informative, and creative it is, the higher the chances for your campaign to get more conversions.

 We’ve already gone through the crowdfunding research tricks and tactics, understood how to start a Kickstarter campaign, and how the pre-launch stage of our campaign is supposed to be.
-Now is the time to understand how we can make the campaign page shine.
+Now is the time to understand how we can shine the campaign page.

-What if you could create a crowdfunding campaign page in less than 1 hour, without any prior skills, knowledge, or experience?
+What if you could create a crowdfunding campaign page in less than 1 hour without prior skills, knowledge, or experience?
 Some people might call it easy or even impossible.
 But how about having the campaign template at hand at all times?

-The current Kickstarter and Indiegogo campaign template is designed for creators, product owners, marketing specialists, and anyone else who needs a template to start their crowdfunding campaign quickly.
+The current Kickstarter and Indiegogo campaign templates are designed for creators, product owners, marketing specialists, and anyone who needs a template to start their crowdfunding campaign quickly.
 The template includes banner images, text blocks, and more so that you don’t have to spend hours designing your page from scratch.